practicalmeteor/meteor-munit/README.md

 https://github.com/rissem/meteor-munit-example/

-See the lib package unit tests here:
+See the lib package munit tests here, including how to add your tests to your package.js:

 https://github.com/rissem/meteor-munit-example/tree/master/packages/lib